kelsiwilson/Ecommerce-sale-dashboard/README.md

 Social media influence affects product purchases and ratings
 ##Type of Analysis used
-Exploratory Data Analysis: It involved exploring data to discover trends and questions such as group category that spends more, customer satisfaction affects brand loyalty, high-income customers are interested in discounts.
+Exploratory Data Analysis: It involved exploring data to discover trends and questions such as group category spends more, customer satisfaction affects brand loyalty, high-income customers are interested in discounts.
 ## Data cleaning & preparation
 Step 1: Download the file from the link and Load and clean the data location in Python.